webix-hub/docs/data/api/dataprocessor_mode_config.md

 @template:	api_config
 @defined:	DataProcessor
+@related:
+	desktop/dataprocessor.md
 @descr:

-The parameter can take only one of a predefined set of values
+The parameter can take only one of a predefined set of values.
+The default value id "post".